TheKerbalGamer/Falcon-9-Script/README.md

 * Press 5 to launch

 # How to land ?
-* Landing should start automatically after stage seperation , if the launch script is activated
+* Landing should start automatically after stage seperation , if the launch script is activated.
-* If the booster does nothing  press 8 to land.
+* If the booster does nothing  press 8 to starst the boostback and landing script.